mohammadsaif19/continue/docs/docs/telemetry.md

 }
 ```

 You can turn off anonymous telemetry by changing the value of `allowAnonymousTelemetry` to `false`.
-Alternatively, you can uncheck the "Continue: Telemetry Enabled" box in VS Code settings.
+Alternatively, you can uncheck the "FazzaPilot: Telemetry Enabled" box in VS Code settings.